Lightnet/project-phaser3-matterjs/README.md

 Phaser 3.x.x | Phaser 3.x.x | None
 Matter.js | Matter.js | None

 There are three important scripts.
 Client engine, game engine, and server engine.
-You can read in [lance-gg](http://lance.gg/) site for more explain.
+You can read in [lance-gg](http://lance.gg/) site for more explaining.
 Game Engine script can act between client engine and server engine script to handle commmon share libraries like player position.
-Reason is build upon socket.io that share functions on both side is to sync to client and server to matches lerp network for players.
+Reason is build upon socket.io that share functions on both side is to sync objects to client and server to matches lerp network for players.

 Common folder files is used to check if the client has renderer variable is assign or not.
 As for server renderer it doesn't exist but it will sync variable and physics object if setup right.
 Server engine handle player connect side but required more setup like match making.